softwaredev21/QuizAppIos/README.md

 # Quiz-App-iOS
-This is the source code for my tutorial on Youtube:
-Create a quiz app for iOS in Swift 4 & Xcode 9:   https://youtu.be/pDHguzqvwbg

 # I have already started your work, please discuss on skype.
 # My skype is "Jincowboy" and email is khb2700928039@hotmail.com